eznix86/multiple-website-domain-subdomain-nginx-with-SSL-vps/README.md

 # Multiple website/subdomain using NGINX and let's encrypt
 > This example has been tested with Docker and DigitalOcean VPS

-This documentation is a how-to to make a VPS host multiple websites domain and subdomain using NGNIX.
+This documentation is a how-to to make a VPS host multiple websites domain and subdomain using NGINX and docker.
  PR are allowed, and anyone who wish to update this documentation need to **fork** and **submit a PR**.

 You will learn
 - How to create a NGINX reverse proxy
 - Implement Let's encrypt for SSL certificat
-- Using two distinct image to display on a domain and subdomain
+- Using two distinct docker container to display on a domain and subdomain

 # DNS Management